DjangoGirls/tutorial/en/deploy/README.md

 - Downloading your code from GitHub
 - Creating a virtualenv on PythonAnywhere, just like the one on your own PC
 - Updating your settings file with some deployment settings
-- Setting up a database on PythonAnywhere using the "migrate" command
+- Setting up a database on PythonAnywhere using the `manage.py migrate` command
 - Setting up your static files (we'll learn about these later)
 - And configuring PythonAnywhere to serve your web app via its API

 On PythonAnywhere all those steps are automated, but they're the same steps you would have to go through with any other server provider.
-The main thing to notice right now is that your database on PythonAnywhere is actually totally separate from your database on your own PC -- that means it can have different posts and admin accounts.
+The main thing to notice right now is that your database on PythonAnywhere is actually totally separate from your database on your own PC—that means it can have different posts and admin accounts.

 As a result, just as we did on your own computer, we repeat the step to initialize the admin account with `createsuperuser`.

-First, we activate the PythonAnywhere virtualenv, and then we `cd` into our code directory.
+First, we activate the virtualenv (PythonAnywhere uses a special command called `workon` to do that, it's just like the `source virtualenv/bin/activate` that you use on your own computer).
+Then we `cd` into our code directory.
 PythonAnywhere has named them both after your site's name:

 {% filename %}PythonAnywhere command-line{% endfilename %}